csm-actions/docs/README.md

 You grant strong permissions to servers, but you can protect servers by restricting people who can modify them.

 We implement servers using GitHub Actions.
-GitHub Actions is much easier to implement and maintain servers than other tools such as AwS Lambda, Google Cloud Function, k8s, and so on.
+GitHub Actions is much easier to implement and maintain servers than other tools such as AWS Lambda, Google Cloud Function, k8s, and so on.

 ## How To Trigger Server workflows